adsp-polito/2024-P10-RAG-GAS/README.md

-# Retrieval-Augmented Generation on a Synthetic Domain-Specific Corpus about Gas Pipes Repairs Through Patching.
+# Retrieval-Augmented Generation on a Synthetic Domain-Specific Corpus about Gas Pipes Repairs.
 ``

 In this work, we explore Retrieval-Augmented Generation (*RAG*)  on a synthetic-domain specific corpus.